 Technical Achievement Today

 Throughout the development of Diesel Injection and The Diesel USA Network, Lloyd never lost his love for the mechanics of the diesel fuel system.
-Lloyd was on the ADS Standards Committee and represents the ADS on the Fuel Injection Sub-Committee of the Society of Automotive Engineers (SAE) to this day.
+Lloyd was on the ADS Standards Committee and represented the ADS on the Fuel Injection Sub-Committee of the Society of Automotive Engineers (SAE) .

 The absence of standardized methods of over-check for calibration test stands and test nozzles caused Lloyd to begin his own research.
 After several prototypes created through years of development, the "Master Pump," designed by Lloyd Bailey was issued SAE Standard J-1549.